 Expeditions are an optional part of pillaging.
 They are additional destinations a crew can decide to sail to in order to participate in a fun diversion and collect booty for doing so.
-Currently, there are four varieties of standard Expedition:
+Currently, there are five varieties of standard Expedition:

 - Buried treasure